Updated: Aug 3

-It’s officially summer and we all know what that means – it’s grilling season.
-While hot dogs and hamburgers are staples, they’re not an ideal choice when trying to stay health conscious this summer.
+It’s summer and we all know what that means – it’s grilling season.
+While hot dogs and hamburgers are staples, they’re not an ideal choice when trying to stay health-conscious this summer.
 There are some brain-healthy alternatives that will help keep both your brain and your body in better shape all summer long.

 If you’re hoping to enjoy some grilled dishes that won’t undo your diet, take a page from the Mediterranean book.
 The Mediterranean diet has gained quite a following over the past few years, partly because it’s delicious, and partly because of its impressive health benefits.
 With links to lower risks of heart attack and stroke, improved memory, and overall improved brain health, it’s no surprise that people are starting to take notice.

-What makes the Mediterranean diet unique is that it focuses on vegetables and fruits, legumes and whole grains to make up the bulk of most meals.
-Seafood and poultry take the place of red meat.
-Mediterranean dishes are often seasoned with herbs, spices, and olive oil versus salt.
+What makes the Mediterranean diet unique is that it focuses on vegetables and fruits, legumes, and whole grains to make up the bulk of most meals.
+While seafood and poultry take the place of red meat.
+Mediterranean dishes are often seasoned with herbs, spices, and olive oil versus salt and butter.

 While this way of eating differs noticeably from the Western way of eating, it’s a great way to break from your norm and try something new.

-Here are a few of our tips for putting a brain-healthy, Mediterranean spin on grilling this summer.
+Here are a few of our tips for putting a brain-healthy spin on grilling this summer.

 If you do decide to serve meat, be intentional with what you choose to grill.
 Fattier meats like hamburgers and steak may be tempting, but they’re actually not the best choice for grilling.
 When fat from meat drips onto the grill’s heat source, it creates a smoky flare-up.
 These high heat flare-ups can cause harmful chemicals to form on the meat.

 A great way to cut back on those chemicals is to choose skinless chicken or fish as your protein instead.
-Grilled salmon is especially tasty when grilled and is also packed with omega-3 fatty acids, which are great for brain health.
+Salmon is especially tasty when grilled and is also packed with omega-3 fatty acids, which are great for brain health.